 Please note that NDOW has placed radio tags in several Pike.
 These Pike will have an orange tag near their dorsal fin and a small antenna coming from their stomach.
 Please return these fish to water.
 All other Pike must be dispatched if caught.

 COLD CREEK RESERVOIR

-The reservoir was stocked with 2,000 rainbow trout and 1,500 tiger trout, all averaging 9”.
+The reservoir was stocked with 2,000 rainbow trout and 1,500 tiger trout, all averaging 9” about 1 month ago.
 Fishing has reportedly been active.
-Worms and Powerbait are proving successful while a variety of spinners and wooly buggers are also effective.
+With the sporadic weather systems passing through bringing unstable barometric pressure, water clarity will vary by the day.
+Worms and Powerbait are proving successful while a variety of spinners and wooly buggers and nymphs are also effective.
 There is a small Bass population, and while harvesting is allowed, it is strongly encouraged to practice catch-and-release until the population is well established.

 The lake is currently closed to fishing and empty.
 The dam repair is currently underway and tentatively, the expectation is that it will begin to be filled in the late fall to early part of winter.

 .10% OFF YOUR FISHING GEAR AT SPORTSWORLD, IF YOU MENTION THAT YOU READ THIS FISHING REPORT!
 THANK YOU FOR SHOPPING LOCAL!